-Prior to an associate delivering remarks and/or presenting materials at an outside speaking engagement or other event (other than those hosted by Regions) including, but not limited to, panel discussions, industry conferences, seminars, presentations (other than financial education and other presentations made and/or managed through Investor Relations, Community Affairs, Government Affairs or Sales Service & Performance Management), or news conferences or interviews (whether for publication in print or on websites or via electronic or social media such as podcasts and webcasts) not arranged through Corporate Communications (i) at which the associate will be identified as a Regions associate (using Regions' name, logo or other mark), or (ii) that is related to

-Regions' business, such participation in the event must be preapproved both by an Executive Leadership Team member for the associate's business unit (or their specific designee) and by the Ethics Program Manager.
+Prior to an associate delivering remarks and/or presenting materials at an outside speaking engagement or other event (other than those hosted by Regions) including, but not limited to, panel discussions, industry conferences, seminars, presentations (other than financial education and other presentations made and/or managed through Investor Relations, Community Affairs, Government Affairs or Sales Service & Performance Management), or news conferences or interviews (including those for publication in print or on websites or other electronic or social media) not arranged through Corporate Communications (i) at which the associate will be identified as a Regions associate (using Regions' name, logo or other mark), or (ii) that is related to Regions' business, such participation in the event must be preapproved both by an Executive Leadership Team member for the associate's business unit (or their specific designee) and by the Ethics Program Manager.
 Outside speaking engagements that are required by an associate's job responsibilities with Regions are excluded from this requirement.
 Questions regarding the applicability of this requirement can be directed to Human Resources, to the Associate Conduct Officer and/or to the Ethics Program Manager.

-Associates should first discuss any outside speaking engagement opportunity with their manager.
-If your manager approves your participation, you must then complete and submit the Outside Speaking Engagement Approval Request Form at least thirty (30) days prior to the event (or as soon as possible if less than 30 days' notice is provided to the speaker).
+Associates must complete and submit the Outside Speaking Engagement Approval Request Form at least thirty (30) days prior to the event (or as soon as possible if less than 30 days' notice is provided to the speaker).
 Copies of all materials to be presented, as well as any release or any assignment, transfer, waiver, or other disclaimer required by the sponsor of the event or for the publication of the materials should be attached to the form at the time it is submitted.
+Presentation materials should never contain confidential or proprietary information.
+The Ethics Program Manager will coordinate the review of the request with other interested parties and will communicate all approvals in writing.